Quivers for coloured planar $\phi^n$ theories at all loop orders for scattering processes from Feynman diagrams: Construction of quivers from Feynman diagrams

 In figure \ref{1loopquiv3} part 5 we see another process.
 Here we again decompose the Feynman diagram of the process into its $\phi^3$ vertices.
 We cancel out the circular part and we get the square quiver.

-In part 6 we have an interesting example of a tadpole with internal lines on both sides.
-We again decompose the Feynman diagram into its vertices and associate two nodes with branches of the tadpole after cutting the loop open.
+In part 6 we have a interesting example of a tadpole with internal lines on both sides.
+We again decompose the Feynman diagram into its vertices and associate two nodes with braches of the tadpole after cutting the loop open.
 Then, as mentioned before, we connect nodes on both sides of the tadpole to both nodes associated with the "Y" of the tadpole.
+This is exactly what we got for this process by connecting unfrozen nodes in \ref{All unique 1-loop processes}.
+Thus we have shown that using our technique we can reproduce the quivers upto 1-loops.
+In the next section we will construct the quivers using our technique for 2-loops and show that it matches with the quivers obtained from the other technique upto winding number 0.